-The response selectivity of excitatory neurons, measured by lifetime sparseness, was also increased in our model under wide-field stimulation (Fig. 6e; med. sparseness 1.10 vs 0.17; $P \approx 0$, rank-sum test, 240 neurons \times 15 trials), also consistent with experimental observations^{4,14,15}.
+The response selectivity of excitatory neurons, measured by lifetime sparseness, was also increased in our model under wide-field stimulation (Fig. 6e; med. sparseness 1.10 vs 0.17; $P \approx 0$ , rank-sum test, 240 neurons $\times$ 15 trials), also consistent with experimental observations [4, 9, 10].
 This increase in excitatory selectivity came at the cost of inhibitory selectivity (Fig. 6f).
-Inhibitory activity was increased on average between cRF and wide-field stimulation (mean response 15.5 vs 18.3 Hz; $P \approx 0$, t-test, 60 neurons), and lifetime sparseness decreased slightly but not significantly under the kurtosis measure and decreased significantly under the Vinje-Gallant measure (med. sparseness 0.14 vs 0.17; $P < 10^{-7}$, rank-sum test, 60 neurons \times 15 trials; see Methods).
-This inverse relationship between excitatory and inhibitory selectivity is consistent with experimental observations15.
+Inhibitory activity was increased on average between cRF and wide-field stimulation (mean response 15.5 vs 18.3 Hz; $P \approx 0$ , t-test, 60 neurons), and lifetime sparseness decreased slightly but not significantly under the kurtosis measure and decreased significantly under the Vinje-Gallant measure (med. sparseness 0.14 vs 0.17; $P < 10^{-7}$ , rank-sum test, 60 neurons $\times$ 15 trials; see Methods).
+This inverse relationship between excitatory and inhibitory selectivity is consistent with experimental observations [10].

-Discussion
+Discussion 248

-We constructed a model for columnar visual cortex, that proposes a mechanism for integration of information from the visual surround which is consistent with both recent neuro-anatomical and -physiological measurements.
-Specifically, the network proposed is consistent with the known meso-scale architecture of columnar cortex, which is characterised by long-range, functionally specific (i.e. orientation specific) lateral excitatory projections coupled with short-range local inhibition 15,56,62-64.
-We include excitatory specificity over a set of local excitatory subnetworks (SSN-specificity) in order to explore the effect of local competition within a cortical column 64.
+We constructed a model for columnar visual cortex, designed to explore integration of information from the visual surround.
+Our architecture is consistent with the known meso-scale architecture of columnar cortex, which is characterised by long-range, functionally specific (i.e. orientation specific) lateral excitatory projections coupled with short-range local inhibition [8, 10, 49, 64, 65].
+We include excitatory specificity over a set of local excitatory subnetworks (SSN-specificity) in order to explore the effect of local competition within a cortical column [8].